 People quickly took notice of Louis’ dogs.
 And eventually, Doberman Pinschers made their way out onto the international stage, where they were used as all-purpose working dogs.
 Not only did Dobies help the disabled, but also guarded property and served in law enforcement.

-These one-of-a-kind dogs finally made their way to America in the early 20th century.
+These one-of-a-kind dogs finally made their way to the USA in the early 20th century.
 And in 1952, their legacy was cemented as an official recognized dog breed of the AKC.
-From there, they’ve won numerous competitions and stole many hearts – the rest is history.
+From there, they’ve won all kinds of competitions and stole many hearts – the rest is history.

 The Doberman Pinschers made their name starting off as a formidable guard dogs.
 However, as more people began to realize the true potential of these massive dogs, they became more and more prevalent in various fields.

-With a favorable temperament highlighted by their loyalty, work ethic and smarts, Dobermans were highly suited for for search and rescue, guarding, personal service and therapy service.
+With a good temperament highlighted by their loyalty, work ethic and smarts, Dobermans were bred to be ideal for for search and rescue, guarding, personal service and therapy service.
 Read on to learn more about the jobs of Dobermans.

 Even today, Doberman Pinschers are famously known as formidable guard dogs that’ll risk their lives in order to protect the pack.
 And according to The Spruce Pets, Dobermans rank among the top 10 best dog breeds for protection.

 As such, you may be wondering why this is.
 The answer is quite simple: they were originally bred for protection.
-It’s relatively easy to train them for protection purposes because of their instinctive intelligence in guarding.
+It’s relatively easy to train them for protection purposes because of their instincts to guard and protect their loved ones.

 In other words, they have very strong protective and territorial instincts.
 So much so, that they can be dangerous dogs if not properly socialized and trained.
 But when these inherent instincts are kept in check, they’re some of the best in the business.